YueW66/Master-Thesis-Code/README.md

+Please **download** the notebook to view the code and corresponding results.

 This repository contains a single Python notebook used for the master's thesis:
 "Exploring Machine Learning Techniques for Credit Risk: Feature Selection, Multiple Classifier Systems, and Survival Analysis in Probability of Default Prediction".